zilliztech/zdoc/docs/tutorials/data/search-query-get/filtering/json-filtering-operators.md

 filter = 'json_contains(tags, "sale")'
 ```

-In this example, Milvus will return all products where the `tags` field contains the element `"sale"`.
+In this example, Zilliz Cloud will return all products where the `tags` field contains the element `"sale"`.

 ## JSON_CONTAINS_ALL{#jsoncontainsall}